Black-sage/Black-sage/README.md

 - 👋 Hi, I’m @Black-sage
-- 👀 I’m interested in Typedesign, History and politics, and Game Dev
+- 👀 I’m interested in Typedesign, Book design, History and politics
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on Game developments and type projects
 - 📫 How to reach me r.o.alegbeleye@gmail.com